Cognitivism (psychology): Role of memory

 Memory plays a vital role in the learning process.
 Information is stored within memory in an organised, meaningful manner.
 Here, teacher and designers play different roles in the learning process.
 Teachers supposedly facilitate learning and the organization of information in an optimal way.
-Whereas designers supposedly use advanced techniques (such as analogies and hierarchical relationships) to help learners acquire new information to add to their prior knowledge.
+Whereas designers supposedly use advanced techniques (such as analogies, mnemonic devices, and hierarchical relationships) to help learners acquire new information to add to their prior knowledge.
 Forgetting is described as an inability to retrieve information from memory.
 Memory loss may be a mechanism used to discard situationally irrelevant information by assessing the relevance of newly acquired information.

 Process of transfer

-According to cognitive theory, if a learner knows how to implement knowledge in different contexts and conditions then we can say that transfer has occurred.
+According to cognitive theory, if a learner knows how to implement knowledge in different contexts and conditions, then we can say that transfer has occurred.
 Understanding is composed of knowledge - in the form of rules, concepts and discrimination.
 Knowledge stored in memory is important, but the use of such knowledge is also important.
 Prior knowledge will be used for identifying similarities and differences between itself and novel information.